-Reclaim: To remove old emulsion from a screen so the screen can be reused.
+Reclaim: To remove emulsion from a screen so the screen can be reused.

-Registration: The process of lining up the screen image to the original art and/or separations on a printing press and/or exposure unit.
+Registration: The process of lining up the screen image to the original art and/or separations on a printing press.

-Retensionable Frames: Special frames that allow the mesh to be applied over the screen without the use of adhesives or stretching equipment.
-The mesh is drawn tightly over the frame using either a roller or telescopic tightening system.
+Re-tension-able Frames: Special frames that allow the mesh to be secured on the frame without the use of adhesives or extra stretching equipment.
+The mesh is tensioned with a roller tightening system.

-Safelight: A light that should be used when working with photosensitive materials like emulsion or capillary films to prevent accidental exposure to ultraviolet light.
+Safelight: A light that should be used when working with light-sensitive materials like emulsion or capillary films to prevent accidental exposure to ultraviolet light.
 A yellow “bug light” works well for this purpose.

-Squeegee: Wooden or metal handled tool with a rubber blade used to drive ink through a stencil by pulling the squeegee across the screen.
+Squeegee: Wooden or metal handled tool with a urethane blade used to drive ink through a stencil by pulling or pushing the squeegee across the screen.

-Squeegee Side: The side of the screen the ink is applied to.
+Squeegee Side: The side of the screen the ink sits and where the squeegee is used.

 Stencil: The portion of an exposed screen containing the image to be printed.